 Fort Pierce Youth Council (“YOCO”) is an advisory board of high school students dedicated to assisting the Mayor and City Commission in solving problems and accomplishing goals on behalf of youth in the community.
 YOCO gives youth a voice and a chance to identify and solve community issues from a youth perspective.
 YOCO members are resources for elected officials to receive advice on issues youth face, especially those decisions that directly affect young people.

-The City of Fort Pierce Youth Council meets on the 3rd Thursday of each month at 4:00 p.m. in the Sunrise Conference Room at the River Walk Center.
-The board consists of 6 members who are high school students in the city of Fort Pierce.
+The City of Fort Pierce Youth Council meets on the last Thursday of each month at 4:00 p.m. in Pierce Hall at the River Walk Center.
+The board consists of members who are high school students in the city of Fort Pierce.

 Please contact the City Manager’s Office for more information by calling 772-467-3032.